ntswambeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ##6-multiple_permissions
 This script gives multiple permitions on file hello
 ##7-everybody
-This script add execution permissions to all users
+This script adds execution permissions to all users
+##8-James_Bond
+This script adds all permissions to other users